 The programme consists of two 10 credit courses and two 20 credit courses.
 All 4 courses (60 credits) are required to complete the certificate.
 Alternatively, you can opt to take individual courses as Postgraduate Professional Development (PPD).
 Learn more about our PPD courses here

-You can find out more information about the individual courses, including learning outcomes and assessments, in the tabs below.
+The tabs below provide more information about the individual courses, including learning outcomes and assessments.

-Supported by experienced tutors from the University of Edinburgh and the editorial team supporting the two journals (BJS and BJS Open) of the BJS Foundation, the ‘Writing in Surgery’ course enables you to construct a paper and understand the fundamentals of publishing a surgical, or similar clinical, article.
+Supported by experienced tutors from the University of Edinburgh and the editorial team supporting the two journals (BJS and BJS Open) of the BJS Foundation, The ‘How to Write a Manuscript’ course will enable the student to construct a research paper and understand the fundamentals of submitting a manuscript for publication.

 Learning Outcomes